Completed projects

 Publication

-- Promotion: Agence nationale de la recherche ANR & Deutsche Forschungsgemeinschaft DFG
+- Funding: Agence nationale de la recherche ANR & Deutsche Forschungsgemeinschaft DFG

 The application was promoted by the Bayerisch-Französische Hochschulzentrum BFHZ. - Duration: 2011 – 2013 [extended until January 2016]